EngineerBetter/cdgo-cli/README.md

 * `cdgo some-project` to `cd` into a directory somewhere in `$GOPATH/src`
 * `cdwork some-other-project` to `cd` into a directory somewhere in `~/workspace`

+`cdgo` ignores any directories called `vendor`.
+If you'd like this to be optional behaviour, please raise a GitHub issue.

 ## Installation

 * `go get github.com/EngineerBetter/cdgo-cli` or [download a release](https://github.com/EngineerBetter/cdgo-cli/releases/latest) and save it in your `PATH` as `cdgo-cli`